 - Heat oil to approximately 375 degrees.

-- Place shrimp in bowl and coat with sauce.
+- Place shrimp in medium bowl and pour on the sauce.
+Coat well.

-- Serve in lettuce or cabbage leaves and garnish with sliced Scallions.
+- Serve Shrimp in lettuce or cabbage leaves and garnish with sliced Scallions.

 PIN this Crazy Good Bang Bang Shrimp!